 When asked for his opinion at a Board a meeting CollectiveSun attended a very excited Pastor responded: “You mean to tell me CollectiveSun allows my Church to utilize the tax credits I otherwise couldn’t, I don’t have to once again go to my flock and ask them for more donations, any money given is a loan they’ll get back with interest, and the annual repayments on that loan are sometimes donated back to the church?”
 Answer: YES

-If you too would like to learn how much money CollectiveSun can save your nonprofit, click here.
+If you too would like to learn how much money CollectiveSun can save your nonprofit or tax exempt organization, click here.

 Lee Barken, CPA, LEED-AP is the Chief Community Officer at CollectiveSun®, LLC.
 He has broad industry experience in renewable energy project finance, environmental commodities consulting and public policy analysis.
 He is dedicated to helping nonprofit’s develop economically viable energy projects.
 Lee writes and speaks on the topics of renewable energy project finance, social ventures and community financing.
 Lee plays an active role on the board of directors of CleanTECH San Diego, The San Diego Venture Group, and Grid Alternatives.
 Lee received a Bachelor of Science degree in accounting from San Diego State University where he graduated with honors and academic distinction.

 Matthew Brennan is the VP of Operations at CollectiveSun®, LLC.
 He is a solar installation expert with experience in both residential and commercial projects.
 In addition to being a talented entrepreneur, Matt's has a strong engineering and technical background.
 His experience includes founding SanDiegoSolarPower.com, a solar sales and procurement company with extensive market reach.
 Prior to SanDiegoSolarPower.com, he worked as an industrial engineer for a network equipment manufacturer, a sales engineer for electronic equipment manufacturers and an operations manager for an industry-leading mechanical engineering magazine.
 He brings his passion for solar power to CollectiveSun®, where Matt manages all aspects of installer relationships and project development.
 Matthew received a Bachelor of Science degree in mechanical engineering from the University of New Hampshire.